 While earning a Bachelor of Arts in English and Creative Writing from Boise State University, she worked for the Wolf Recovery Foundation—the first organization in Idaho dedicated to the restoration of wolves in the Rockies.
 An avid hiker Demis moved to the Pacific Northwest where she worked on conservation issues while exploring and leading trips into the backcountry of the Olympic and Cascade Mountains.
 Demis was awarded the National Leadership Award for outstanding leadership in protecting public lands for her work as the Director of the Ancient Forest Roadshow—a year-long outreach tour with two teams traveling across the nation with a 1,000-lb. crosscut section from an old-growth Douglas Fir tree.

 Demis moved to New Mexico in 2010 to work on public lands and wildlife issues including the Mexican gray wolf recovery effort, the Pecos Wilderness expansion and the Rio Grande del Norte National Monument designation.
 She took the helm of Conservation Voters New Mexico as the Executive Director in 2013.

-Roberto Aponte, Operations Director
+Roberto Aponte, Deputy Director of Operations